Masterpiece (DaBaby song)

 "Masterpiece" is a song by American rapper DaBaby.
-It was released via South Coast Music Group/Interscope Records as the lead single from his upcoming fourth studio album on January 15, 2021.
-Serving as his first release of the year, he wrote it with its producer D.A.
-Got That Dope, along with Christopher Torpey and Justin Vibes.
+It was released via South Coast Music Group/Interscope Records as a standalone single on January 15, 2021.
+His first release of the year, it was written alongside Christopher Torpey, Justin Vibes, and producer D.A.
+Got That Dope.

 Background and composition

 DaBaby previewed the track on Instagram in December 2020.
 In the song, DaBaby references his relationship with DaniLeigh and his involvement in the November 2018 shooting incident in which he pleaded self-defense; the charges were later dropped.

 Music video

 The music video, directed by Gemini Visions, was released alongside the single on January 15, 2021.
 The visual sees DaBaby surrounded by sports cars, private jets, and fans, while wearing all Gucci.
 DaBaby's then-girlfriend DaniLeigh also appears in the video.
-As of April 2021 the video has over 20 million views.
+As of July 2024. the video has over 61 million views.